paninebaluy/infocaramel_back/README.md

 $> npm run dev

-    Backend server will start locally using port 3000 as default: http://localhost:3000
+    Backend server will start locally using port 3000 by default: http://localhost:3000
     Note: npm run dev will run the server with hot reload.

 It's recommended to test request scenarios using [Postman](https://www.postman.com/).